aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 * If you'd like to use EKS instead of ECS, switch `DEPLOYMENT_PLATFORM="ECS"` to `DEPLOYMENT_PLATFORM="EKS"` (Still in beta, probably has bugs.)
 (Note: you currently cannot freely switch between these.
 You must delete your existing deployment to switch deployment platforms.)

 * If you'd like to bring your own EKS cluster, set `EXISTING_EKS_CLUSTER_NAME` to your EKS Cluster name.
 You must also set `EXISTING_VPC_ID`, and the VPC must be the vpc your EKS Cluster exists in.
-This has been tested with an new EKS cluster created with EKS Auto Mode disabled.
-EKS ConfigMap enabled (see below image).
+This has been tested with an new EKS cluster created with EKS Auto Mode disabled, and EKS ConfigMap enabled (see below image).

 It also has the following add-ons pre-installed
   * Amazon EKS Pod Identity Agent
   * Amazon VPC CNI
   * kube-proxy